-To get started, then, simply contact Education Abroad at email@example.com or 785-532-5990.
-The Education Abroad staff are ready and able to share their experience in and professional expertise on international educational practices to make the most out of your faculty-led program.
-In addition, you may review our full Policies and Procedures for Faculty-Led Programs online.
+To get started, then, simply contact Education Abroad at firstname.lastname@example.org or 785-532-5990 to set up a meeting with an Education Abroad Advisor.
+The Education Abroad staff are ready and able to share their professional expertise on international educational practices to make the most out of your faculty-led program.
+Prior to the meeting, please take a moment to acquaint yourself with the required proposal materials and be prepared to discuss these elements with your advisor.
+In addition, you may want to review our full Policies and Procedures for Faculty-Led Programs online.

 As you consider your options, we recommend that you take a look at the following Seven Ps, or phases, that characterize the process of building, launching, and evaluating a strong program.

 The Seven Ps of a Successful Faculty-Led Program

 Every faculty-led program comprises two main elements: a course and a study tour.
 As a result, you can begin to form the foundation of your program by first considering its academic merits and how the study tour adds value to the learning experience.

 Your SLOs should drive every aspect of your program—just like any standard course at K-State.
 Start with the goals of your course and department, then consider ways to globalize those aims.
 The Education Abroad Office recommends the following SLOs for all international programs:

 - Encouraging intercultural values and perspectives